moa-haldorson/moa-haldorson/README.md

 - 🖥️ I'm currently working at Knowit Experience as a Sitevision developer.
 Sitevision is a Swedish web publishing tool (CMS) for creating engaging websites and intranets.

-- 🎮 I enjoy gaming and currently I'm playing: The Legend of Zelda: Tears of the Kingdom
+- 🎮 I enjoy gaming and currently I'm playing: Baldur's Gate 3

 - 🏃‍♀️ I also like to run and 🧶 crochet, but not at the same time! 😆

-- 🌱 At the moment I'm learning: Vue
+- 🌱 At the moment I'm learning: React

 - 📫 How to reach me: moa.haldorson@gmail.com or [LinkedIn](https://www.linkedin.com/in/moa-haldorson/)